WeblateOrg/weblate/docs/devel/starting.rst

 If you are using Read the Docs service, you can start building translated documentation on the Read the Docs.
-Their :doc:`rtd:localization` covers pretty much everything you need - creating another project, set its language and link it from master project as a translation.
+Their :doc:`rtd:localization` covers pretty much everything you need - creating another project, set its language and link it from main project as a translation.

 Now all you need is translating the documentation content.
 As Sphinx splits the translation files per source file, you might end up with dozen of files,